GSA/piv-guides/pages/locally-trusted-ocsp.md

  - A locally trusted CA to issue OCSP responder certificates
  - Windows 2012 R2 server

-Owing to its' limited, local only, scope and sepcial requirements on its' content, it is recommended that a new, dedicated Root CA be used for issuing the locally trusted responder certificates.
+Owing to its' limited, local only, scope and special requirements on its' content, it is recommended that a new, dedicated Root CA be used for issuing the locally trusted responder certificates.
 Some additional details can be found in the procedures below and in [Appendix 2 - Using Microsoft CA as the self signed root](#Appendix-2---Using-Microsoft-CA-as-the-self-signed-root-1)

 ####Recommended:
  - Hardware Security Module (HSM)